HES-XPLAIN/hes-xplain.github.io/docs/documentation/dimlpfidex/training-methods/svmtrn.md

 This file contains accuracy on the training and testing sets.
 It offers a clear overview of the model’s performance across different datasets, helping to evaluate how well the model has learned and generalized to unseen data.

 `Accuracy`
-:   Indicates the proportion of correctly classified samples in each dataset (training, validation, or testing).
+:   Indicates the proportion of correctly classified samples in each dataset (training or testing).

 ---